 If your community has areas with difficult terrain that need surveying, the use of specialized equipment can be utilized by sUASs to complete accurate terrain maps down to 1” in relative accuracy.
 This can lead to efficiency improvements over traditional survey methods in certain cases.
-However, this method of topographic mapping is limited by vegetation, such as typical mowed grass, gravel, shrubs/ bushes and tree canopies.
-In addition to terrain mapping, this same technology can be used to provide estimated volumes for things such as spoil piles and excavations for design applications and contractor payment evaluations.
+However, this method of topographic mapping is limited by vegetation, such as typical mowed grass, gravel, shrubs/ bushes, and tree canopies.
+In addition to terrain mapping, this same technology can be used to provide estimated volumes for things such as soil piles and excavations for design applications and contractor payment evaluations.

 Although the use of sUAS technology is expanding rapidly, there are some implications that your public agency needs to consider.
-Whether you decide to purchase sUASs, or hire an experienced company, the use of sUASs has presented some challenges that can affect your decision.
-Issues that need to be taken into consideration are safety, trespassing and privacy issues, when operators fly them too close to airports, buildings, schools, and groups of people.
+Whether you decide to purchase sUASs or hire an experienced company, the use of sUASs has presented some challenges that can affect your decision.
+Issues that need to be taken into consideration are safety, trespassing, and privacy issues when operators fly them too close to airports, buildings, schools, and groups of people.
 The FAA also plays a role in whom, how, and where these can be used, especially for commercial purposes.
 The sUAS operators need to be licensed through the FAA and may also need to get FAA and Air Traffic Control clearance to fly in certain areas, especially near airports. sUAS missions are tough to do over crowds of people and tend to not work well in high winds and precipitation.
 These are all some of the considerations needed when deciding how to go about utilizing sUAS for your communities.

-Although there are some barriers for leveraging sUASs, the advantages to your municipality and constituents can easily outweigh the initial research and costs.
+Although there are some barriers to leveraging sUASs, the advantages to your municipality and constituents can easily outweigh the initial research and costs.
 The time and money saved, and the outcome of the advanced imagery available, still make sense to consider for the long run.